Joi/joi.github.io/_recipes/Moroccan-Chicken-Tagine-with-Olives-and-Lemon-Djej-Emshmel.md

   \ and spices imitated the low, deep notes of preserved lemons, and stirring in grated\
   \ lemon zest and lemon juice at the end brought a welcome brightness. "
 difficulty: null
-directions: "BEFORE YOU BEGIN\n\nUse a vegetable peeler to remove wide strips of zest\
-  \ from the lemon before juicing it (illustration below); be sure to trim away the\
-  \ bitter-tasting white pith from the zest before using.
-The breasts and thighs/drumsticks\
-  \ do not cook in the same amount of time; if using both, note that the breast pieces\
-  \ are added partway through the cooking time.
-If cooking in an authentic tagine,\
-  \ you may need to add additional liquid (water or broth) to the stew as it cooks\
-  \ to prevent the sauce from drying out.
-Serve with couscous.\n\nCombine 4 teaspoons\
-  \ of the garlic, paprika, cumin, cayenne, ginger, coriander, and cinnamon together\
-  \ in a small bowl and set aside.
-Mince 1 strip of the lemon zest and mix with the\
-  \ remaining teaspoon of minced garlic in a separate small bowl; set aside.\n\nPat\
-  \ the chicken dry with paper towels and season with salt and pepper.
-Heat the oil\
-  \ in a large Dutch oven over medium-high heat until just smoking.
-Brown half of\
-  \ the chicken on both sides, 5 to 8 minutes per side, reducing the heat if the pan\
-  \ begins to scorch.
-Transfer the chicken to a plate, leaving the fat in the pot.\
-  \ Return the pot with the fat to medium-high heat and repeat with the remaining\
-  \ chicken; transfer the chicken to the plate.\n\nPour off all but 1 tablespoon of\
-  \ the fat left in the pot.
-Add the onion and the remaining 2 lemon zest strips and\
-  \ cook over medium heat, stirring occasionally, until softened, 5 to 7 minutes.\
-  \ Stir in the garlic-spice mixture and cook until fragrant, about 30 seconds.
-Stir\
-  \ in the carrots, broth, and honey, scraping up any browned bits.\n\nNestle the\
-  \ chicken, along with any accumulated juices, into the pot and bring to a simmer.\
-  \ Cover, turn the heat to medium-low, and simmer until the chicken is fully cooked\
-  \ and tender, about 20 minutes for the breasts (160 degrees on an instant-read thermometer)\
-  \ or 1 hour for the thighs and drumsticks.
-(If using both types of chicken, simmer\
-  \ the thighs and drumsticks for 40 minutes before adding the breasts.)\n\nTransfer\
-  \ the chicken to a serving dish, tent loosely with foil, and let rest while finishing\
-  \ the sauce.
-Skim as much fat as possible off the surface of the sauce, add the\
-  \ olives, and return to a simmer until the sauce is thickened slightly and the carrots\
-  \ are tender, 4 to 6 minutes.
-Return the chicken to the pot.
-Stir in the garlic\u2013\
-  lemon zest mixture, cilantro, and lemon juice.
-Season with salt and pepper to taste\
-  \ and serve immediately.\n\nLike this recipe?
-Share it, or leave a comment below."
-html:
-  description: "<p>WHY THIS RECIPE WORKS\nFor our Moroccan chicken tagine recipe,\
-    \ we focused on the elements that give the dish its Moroccan character: spices,\
-    \ olives, and lemon.
-We experimented with a broad range of spices until we landed\
-    \ on a blend that was short on ingredients but long on flavor.
-Cumin, ginger,\
-    \ and cinnamon added depth and warmth, cayenne offered up some heat, coriander\
-    \ echoed the lemon\u2019s citrusy notes, and paprika brought a smokiness and deep\
-    \ color.
-Moroccan green olives being too hard to find and most other types being\
-    \ too mild, we sampled all sort of olives, until we came across Greek green olives,\
-    \ which had the assertiveness we were looking for.
-Traditionally, Moroccan preserved\
-    \ lemons are used to flavor the tagine recipe, but since they are sold only in\
-    \ specialty stores, we were determined to make fresh lemons work.
-We found that\
-    \ cooking lemon zest strips with the onion and spices imitated the low, deep notes\
-    \ of preserved lemons, and stirring in grated lemon zest and lemon juice at the\
-    \ end brought a welcome brightness.</p>\n"
-  directions: "<p>BEFORE YOU BEGIN</p>\n<p>Use a vegetable peeler to remove wide strips\
-    \ of zest from the lemon before juicing it (illustration below); be sure to trim\
-    \ away the bitter-tasting white pith from the zest before using.
-The breasts and\
-    \ thighs/drumsticks do not cook in the same amount of time; if using both, note\
-    \ that the breast pieces are added partway through the cooking time.
-If cooking\
-    \ in an authentic tagine, you may need to add additional liquid (water or broth)\
-    \ to the stew as it cooks to prevent the sauce from drying out.
-Serve with couscous.</p>\n\
-    <p>Combine 4 teaspoons of the garlic, paprika, cumin, cayenne, ginger, coriander,\
-    \ and cinnamon together in a small bowl and set aside.
-Mince 1 strip of the lemon\
-    \ zest and mix with the remaining teaspoon of minced garlic in a separate small\
-    \ bowl; set aside.</p>\n<p>Pat the chicken dry with paper towels and season with\
-    \ salt and pepper.
-Heat the oil in a large Dutch oven over medium-high heat until\
-    \ just smoking.
-Brown half of the chicken on both sides, 5 to 8 minutes per side,\
-    \ reducing the heat if the pan begins to scorch.
-Transfer the chicken to a plate,\
-    \ leaving the fat in the pot.
-Return the pot with the fat to medium-high heat\
-    \ and repeat with the remaining chicken; transfer the chicken to the plate.</p>\n\
-    <p>Pour off all but 1 tablespoon of the fat left in the pot.
-Add the onion and\
-    \ the remaining 2 lemon zest strips and cook over medium heat, stirring occasionally,\
-    \ until softened, 5 to 7 minutes.
-Stir in the garlic-spice mixture and cook until\
-    \ fragrant, about 30 seconds.
-Stir in the carrots, broth, and honey, scraping\
-    \ up any browned bits.</p>\n<p>Nestle the chicken, along with any accumulated\
-    \ juices, into the pot and bring to a simmer.
-Cover, turn the heat to medium-low,\
-    \ and simmer until the chicken is fully cooked and tender, about 20 minutes for\
-    \ the breasts (160 degrees on an instant-read thermometer) or 1 hour for the thighs\
-    \ and drumsticks.
-(If using both types of chicken, simmer the thighs and drumsticks\
-    \ for 40 minutes before adding the breasts.)</p>\n<p>Transfer the chicken to a\
-    \ serving dish, tent loosely with foil, and let rest while finishing the sauce.\
-    \ Skim as much fat as possible off the surface of the sauce, add the olives, and\
-    \ return to a simmer until the sauce is thickened slightly and the carrots are\
-    \ tender, 4 to 6 minutes.
-Return the chicken to the pot.
-Stir in the garlic\u2013\
-    lemon zest mixture, cilantro, and lemon juice.
-Season with salt and pepper to\
-    \ taste and serve immediately.</p>\n<p>Like this recipe?
-Share it, or leave a\
-    \ comment below.</p>\n"
-  ingredients: "<ul>\n<li>GATHER YOUR INGREDIENTS</li>\n<li>5 medium garlic cloves,\
-    \ minced or pressed through a garlic press (about 5 teaspoons)</li>\n<li>1 \xBC\
-    \ teaspoons sweet paprika</li>\n<li>\xBD teaspoon ground cumin</li>\n<li>\xBC\
-    \ teaspoon cayenne pepper</li>\n<li>\xBC teaspoon ground ginger</li>\n<li>\xBC\
-    \ teaspoon ground coriander</li>\n<li>\xBC teaspoon ground cinnamon</li>\n<li>3\
-    \ (2-inch-long) strips lemon zest from 1 to 2 lemons (see illustration below)</li>\n\
-    <li>4 pounds bone-in, skin-on chicken pieces (split breasts cut in half, drumsticks,\
-    \ and/or thighs)</li>\n<li>Salt and ground black pepper</li>\n<li>2 tablespoons\
-    \ olive oil</li>\n<li>1 large onion, halved and sliced 1/4 inch thick</li>\n<li>2\
-    \ medium carrots, peeled and cut crosswise into 1/2-inch-thick coins, very large\
-    \ pieces cut into half-moons (about 2 cups)</li>\n<li>2 cups low-sodium chicken\
-    \ broth</li>\n<li>1 tablespoon honey</li>\n<li>1 cup Greek cracked green olives,\
-    \ rinsed, pitted, and halved</li>\n<li>2 tablespoons chopped fresh cilantro leaves</li>\n\
-    <li>3 tablespoons juice from 1 to 2 lemons</li>\n</ul>\n"
-  notes: null
-  nutrition: null
 image_url: https://res.cloudinary.com/hksqkdlah/image/upload/ar_1:1,c_fill,dpr_2.0,f_auto,fl_lossy.progressive.strip_profile,g_faces:auto,q_auto:low,w_344/8112_sfs-chicken-tangine-with-olives-and-lemon-article
 ingredients: "GATHER YOUR INGREDIENTS\n5 medium garlic cloves, minced or pressed through\
   \ a garlic press (about 5 teaspoons)\n1 \xBC teaspoons sweet paprika\n\xBD teaspoon\